UK PENSION TRANSFER TO AUSTRALIA: MYTHS BUSTED

 On a weekly basis we get a phone call from someone that has come ‘unstuck’ trying to DIY.
 Sometimes we can help, sometimes it’s too late…

 A lot of people think they can’t transfer once they turn 65 but this is not necessarily true.
 It is true that some schemes will not allow a transfer if you are within 12 months of your selected retirement date (in the UK this is often 65 years of age).
-So one of the first thing we need to understand is if the trustees of your UK scheme will allow the transfer.
+So one of the first things we need to understand is if the trustees of your UK scheme will allow the transfer.

-Like building a house, we all want it finished today, but its going to take a few months.
+Like building a house, we all want it finished today, but it’s going to take a few months.

 This is certainly true and it might be the case for many but a transfer is not a transaction it requires advice and through the advice process the correct way forward will be uncovered.
 Large transfers do bring complexity and the considerations are many; historical values, contribution strategy and UK lifetime allowance limits to name a few.